-The Remuneration Committee held five meetings in the reporting period.
+The Remuneration Committee held four meetings in the reporting period.
 The Committee has four members.
-The attendance rate was 95%.
+The attendance rate was approx. 94%.
+One decision was made by circulation of written resolutions for approval in the reporting period.

-At its meeting on February 18, 2021, the Remuneration Committee discussed the constraints for granting variable remuneration, the determination of the bonus pool available for the members of the Management Board and changes in the sustainability component relevant to remuneration.
-No facts were identified that are relevant to malus provisions within the meaning of section 18 (5) of the Institutsvergütungsverordnung (IVV - German Regulation Governing Remuneration at Institutions) were identified.
-The Committee also approved the appointment of the new Remuneration Officer.
+At its meeting on March 08, 2022, the Remuneration Committee discussed the constraints for granting variable remuneration, the determination of the bonus pool available for the members of the Management Board and changes in the sustainability component relevant to remuneration.
+No facts were identified that are relevant to malus provisions within the meaning of section 18 of the Institutsvergütungsverordnung (IVV - German Regulation Governing Remuneration at Institutions) were identified.

-At its meeting on April 14, 2021, the Committee's main discussion point was variable Management Board remuneration.

-On June 17, 2021 the Remuneration Officer was introduced.
-The Committee also reviewed the remuneration of the monitoring units.
+At its meeting on April 20, 2022, the Committee's main discussion point was variable Management Board remuneration.
+The Committee also considered the definition of the ROE target curve for bonus purposes for fiscal year 2022 and the introduction of a modifier for the definition of the brand bonus from fiscal year 2022.